-G. Mixed Use (or Multi Use)
+F. Mixed Use (or Multi Use)

+This category is based on the housing needs for those who elect to live in a setting where, typically within walking distance are other convenient desired land uses.
 Under this category, to be considered a Mixed Use Project the following criteria must be met:

-- a.
-Commercial, office or retail space must be a minimum of 1,200 square feet.
-Project may be part of a mixed-use (physically integrated buildings) or multi-use project (adjacent uses5) which include the commercial or retail space described herein-only if this specific project parcel is part of a master planned development and the project parcel has a Declaration of Restrictive Covenants or Land Use Regulatory Agreement with respect to these specific land uses. - b.
+- 1. Commercial, office or retail space must be a minimum of 1,200 square feet.
+Applicant project may be part of an existing or imminent new mixed-use (physically integrated multiple uses) or multi-use project (adjacent uses3) which includes the commercial, retail, office or other uses described herein-only if this specific project parcel is part of a master planned development and the project parcel has or will have a Declaration of Restrictive Covenants or Land Use Regulatory Agreement with respect to these specific land uses. - 2.
 Commercial retail or office space may be leased to a third party.
-For example, the office space to meet this requirement may not be used by the applicant instead of normal internal office space. - c.
-The local government must provide documentation that the site is properly zoned for commercial or retail or office space.
-The commercial or office space components and the housing component must be parceled out.
-Each component must have a separate legal description prior to receiving a Carryover Allocation of Tax Credits.
+For example, the office space to meet this requirement may not be used by the applicant instead of normal internal office space. - 3.
+Proper documentation must be provided that the site is properly zoned to accommodate the various land uses.
+The commercial, retail, office or other uses may be in the same parcel as the applicant's housing component.
+The housing component must have a separate legal description prior to receiving a Carryover Allocation of Tax Credits.